Neuroscience

 NSC 324 Research in Behavioral Neuroscience (3 Credits)

 This course consists of laboratory investigations of neuroscience research questions linking brain and behavior.
-In each semester, students may take on different questions in behavioral neuroscience from the effects of endocrine disruptors on behavioral development to the role of oxytocin in social behaviors.
+Each semester, students may take on different questions in behavioral neuroscience.
 Students spend the first portion of the semester learning techniques, discussing relevant articles and developing research proposals.
 This lays the foundation for open-ended research in the second part of the semester.
-Concurrent or prior enrollment in Neuroendocrinology, Systems Neuroscience or Neurobiology of Reproduction is highly recommended.
-Prerequisites: NSC 230 or PSY 202, and BIO 132 or a biopsychology course.
-Enrollment limited to 12. {N}
+Prerequisites: NSC 230 or PSY 202.
+Enrollment limited to 12.
+Instructor permission required. {N}

 Fall, Spring, Alternate Years